drexa1/optimization-problems/README.md

 # optimization-problems
-Operational research algorithms for NP problems
+Monte Carlo methods and Operational Research for combinatorial optimization